THE LAB AUTOMATION EXPERTS

 • Have other labs used the same systems?
 What are the pros and cons of each system?

 Asking these questions up front will help managers understand the needs of laboratory staff and the priorities of the program, department, or company as a whole.
-Additionally, researching the different systems available for liquid handling and other automation can build confidence in larger line-item purchases.
+Additionally, researching the different systems available for high throughput liquid handling and other automation can build confidence in larger line-item purchases.

 Critically, life sciences research is moving toward higher and higher throughput techniques and technologies, requiring labs to adapt or suffer lower efficiency and productivity compared to their more automated counterparts.
-Smaller labs, in particular, no longer need to fear the up-front investment in automated liquid handling systems due to their decreasing price, increasing flexibility and smaller footprints of high-value, entry-level systems like the ARI Scorpion.
+Smaller labs, in particular, no longer need to fear the up-front investment in automated high throughput liquid handling systems due to their decreasing price, increasing flexibility and smaller footprints of high-value, entry-level systems like the ARI Scorpion.
 Investments in laboratory automation can reap significant rewards in data quality and overall efficiency both now and in the future.